Wildeye Survival Camps are for adults aged between 18 and 75 years old.

 Breakfast provided is a warm, energy boosting, healthy, traditional vegan Middle Eastern dish called Foul.
 It has been well received on previous camps.
 Drinking water is available on camp so please bring a refillable water bottle along to refill bottles.

-The experience encourages independence; giving individuals the opportunity to spend time in the woods left in solitude.
+As well as learning survival skills, this experience encourages setting independence free; giving individuals the opportunity to spend time in the woods left in solitude.

 STAG & HEN DOS